 The establishment and enhancement of a peaceful society embedded in the environmental harmony is the only possible way forward, towards a sustainable future.
 To its biosocial equilibriums, it presupposes the existence of supporting web of culture, creative ideas, skills wisdoms and talents.
 And vice versa: The culture of supporting various ideas, knowledge and talents, directed towards a sustainable future, presupposes the existence / establishment of a peace society and its organisations.

-On the side of a major international conference taking place in Czech capital of Prague, Ms. Amrita Dillon (New Delhi-based Kootneeti Mediaworks, Founder and Director) and Dr. Sofija Bajrektarevic (Culture for Peace, Director-General) have met and thoroughly discussed issues of their mutual interests.
-India’s partner recognised many complementarities and possible synergies in the scope of the Kootneeti Mediaworks activities with those of the Culture for Peace.
-By the second round of their bilateral talks, both sides agreed to step up closer in cooperation, by signing their respective Memorandum of Understanding.
+On the margins of a major international media conference taking place in a very heart of Europe, metropolitan city of Prague, Mr. Tom Wan(Hong Kong-based Glocal and Global Studies Institute, Co-founder and Director) and Dr. Sofija Bajrektarevic (Culture for Peace, Director-General) have converged and thoroughly talked over topics of their mutual interests.
+Hong Kong partner stated many complementarities in the scope of the GGS Institute’s work with those of the Culture for Peace.
+By the next rounds of their bilateral talks at that high-impact international event, both sides agreed to elevate in cooperation, by signing their respective Memorandum of Understanding. (photo above)

-Present MoU will enable both parties to enhance their exchanges of information and of best practices, to mutually promote works complementary to each side as well as to effectively plan their joint undertakings in Russia, Austria and elsewhere in Europe.
+This MoU will enable both parties to enhance their exchanges of information and of best practices, to mutually promote works complementary to each side as well as to effectively plan their joint undertakings in Hong Kong, Austria and elsewhere in Eurasia.

 ’CULTURE’ FOR SUSTAINABLE FUTURE: ART/ARTISTS IN FORE- AND BACKROUND